Lakebase (OLTP)

 Sync Lakehouse to Lakebase

-Use SYNC TABLE to move data from the Lakehouse into Lakebase tables for OLTP-serving workloads.
+There is a SYNC TABLE capability that can move data from the Lakehouse into Lakebase (Postgres) tables for OLTP-serving workloads.

 Key points: